josh-trien/scoop-poc/README.md

 1. Create new manifests by copying `bucket/app-name.json.template` to `bucket/<app-name>.json`.
-2. see this resource on how to create manifests:
+2. See this resource on how to create manifests:

     `To make a new manifest contribution, please read the [Contributing Guide](https://github.com/ScoopInstaller/.github/blob/main/.github/CONTRIBUTING.md)